HokAI — Find the Right AI Tool

 Workflow and automation — Connectors that move data and trigger AI.
 Zapier, Make, n8n.
 They tie your AI tools to the rest of your systems.

 Not every stack has all layers.
 A solo creator might use one writing app and one image tool.
-An enterprise might have models, apps, workflows, and infrastructure across teams.
+An enterprise might have models, apps, workflows, and infrastructure spread across teams.

 Why Thinking in Stacks Matters